kdgdkd/ramiho/README.md

 ## Dependencies
-ramiho is written in bash, and should work on any Linux distributions using ALSA.
+ramiho is written in bash, I guess it would work on any Linux distributions using ALSA.

 [Optional]
+For advanced connexion configurations (like routing, splitting and merging MIDI channels) ramiho uses [midish](https://midish.org), by Alexandre Ratchov.
 For additional testing functionalities, ramiho uses two applications by Geert Bevin.
 [ReceiveMidi](https://github.com/gbevin/ReceiveMIDI) is used as for a filtered monitor, and [SendMidi](https://github.com/gbevin/ReceiveMIDI) to test output connexions.
 The default location for these executables is ramiho's srmidi directory, but you may define any other location (or alias) in the fCONF function.
-For advanced connexion configurations (like routing, splitting and merging MIDI channels) ramiho uses [midish](https://midish.org), by Alexandre Ratchov.
 ramiho speaks, but you will need a text-to-sound engine.
-It works with [festival](http://festvox.org/festival/), and probably with [eSpeak](https://espeak.sourceforge.net/).
+It works with [festival](http://festvox.org/festival/) by default, but can be changed to [eSpeak](https://espeak.sourceforge.net/).

 ## Installation